outlawCoder223/blog_posts/02_linked_lists.md

 };
 ```

-This method is much slower that being able to access by the index, not to mention it requires a lot more code!
+This method is much slower than being able to access by the index, not to mention it requires a lot more code!
 Well, since linked lists don't have an index, we are going to have to rely on similar code to look items up like this.
 Another property of arrays that make them an excellent data structure is that when we compare them to linked lists, they generally take up less memory.
 Now this might not be as much of a concern for us as JavaScript developers, but it is important to note that linked lists need to store a reference to the next element which isn't necessary for elements in an array.

 ## Why linked lists then?

-There is one key area that linked lists reign supreme: insertions and deletions.
+There is one area where linked lists reign supreme: insertions and deletions.
 Lets look at some common insertion and deletion methods that we use all the time with arrays:

 To insert and delete elements at the end of an array we would probably use these methods: